Rostyslav Valikhnovski: Collaboration with the Discovery channel

-"112" Emergency System
+Ukraine's 112 Emergency Response System

-In 2011, while working in the Ministry of Emergency Situations of Ukraine, Rostyslav oversaw the implementation of the emergency system "112", an analogue of the "9-1-1" service in the United States and headed a group of specialists who developed the law on the system "112" (draft Law of Ukraine on the system of emergency to the population on a single telephone number "112" No. 9074 dated 26 August 2011), which was adopted by the Verkhovna Rada of Ukraine.
+In 2011, while serving at the Ministry of Emergency Situations of Ukraine, Valikhnovskyi led the implementation of the national 112 emergency response system, modeled after the United States' 911 system.
+He also headed the working group that prepared the draft Law of Ukraine "On the Population Emergency Assistance System Using the Unified Emergency Telephone Number 112" (Draft Law No. 9074 of 26 August 2011), which was subsequently adopted by the Verkhovna Rada of Ukraine.

-In 2012, the 112 system operated in Kyiv, Donetsk, Kharkiv and Lviv regions during Euro 2012.
+In 2012, the 112 system operated in Kyiv, Donetsk, Kharkiv, and Lviv oblasts during the UEFA Euro 2012 championship.